• Skip to primary navigation

 • Spray oil - We sprayed the bowl with some oil just to make sure it doesn't stick.
 You could rub the bottom of the bowl with a little oil if you didn't have spray oil.

-How to make Microwave Fried Eggs - Step by step
+How to Make Microwave Fried Eggs - Step by Step

-One: Spray a microwave safe bowl with oil.
-Crack an egg into the bowl and, using the pointed end of a sharp knife, gently pierce the yolk.
+1. Step 2: Crack an egg into the bowl and, using the pointed end of a sharp knife, gently pierce the yolk.

-Two: Place a microwave safe plate on top of the bowl and put in the microwave.
+1. Step 3: Place a microwave safe plate on top of the bowl and put in the microwave.
 Cook on high for 30 seconds.

 A cook egg in a round bowl.

-Why use a microwave?
+Why Use a Microwave?

-Microwaves have gotten a bad reputation over the years.
-They have been called lazy and they have been called dangerous.
-But, if you are looking at these recipes then I am guessing that you don't believe either of those, and neither do we.
 Let's dispel those myths.
 Firstly, there is no real evidence that shows that microwaves are dangerous to your health.
 You will find a lot of information on the internet to say they are, but nothing scientifically proven.
 However, studies have shown that using a microwave might be better at preserving nutrients than other cooking methods.

 Microwaves are for lazy people?
 Nope!
 That is such an ableist thing to say.
 There are many reasons why people might use a microwave as a convenient method of cooking, such as not being able to stand at the cooker for any length of time.
-Also, microwaves tend to cook things much quicker, which is perfect for those with less time in the kitchen and you also don't usually need to do any stirring, which is perfect if you need something you can just put in and leave.

 Sometimes the microwave can be a bit of a life saver.
 If your oven breaks, or you are having your kitchen renovated, you need to be able to make meals with just a microwave.
 Maybe you are living in accommodation with no/limited cooking facilities like a hotel/studio/student halls.
 We want to show just what you can do with a microwave.